June 2016-December 2017

 - Engage with existing regional networks

-- Consult widely with regional nuclear stakeholder states and relevant international organizations like the International Atomic Energy Agency (IAEA); and
+- Consult widely with regional nuclear stakeholder states and relevant international organisations like the International Atomic Energy Agency (IAEA); and

 - Convene a regional workshop to engender ideas for building regional nuclear governance